lowell-list/password-manager/README.md

   - [x] password
 - [x] add support for notes text area
 - [x] show/hide button for notes; hidden by default
-- [ ] when filtering tree down to one item, auto-select that one item and focus the password field
+- [x] when filtering tree down to one item, auto-select that one item
+- [ ] focus on password field when a password item is selected in the tree (?)
 - [ ] don't show exact number of characters in password field
 - [ ] create item!
 - [ ] delete item!